raicem/reddit-public-api-wrapper/README.md

 ```

 `fetchSimple` method returns these values.
-This method only works for `SubredditQuery`.
+This method only works for `SubredditQuery` instances.

 | Value        |
 | ------------ |